How To Write Wedding Speeches And Toasts

 • Thank the Best Man, Usher(s), Minister or Celebrant and anyone who played a part in setting up the wedding.

-It is difficult to give examples of the type of humour you can inject into this speech because it is so personal, both in your own relationship and the possible circumstances existing in your extended families and the above may look pretty 'dry' content.
+It is difficult to give examples of the type of humour you can inject into this speech because it is so personal, both in your own relationship and the possible circumstances existing in your extended families.

 Your speech, paradoxically, is the most predictable but the one with the most scope because you have just been handed control of the reception.
-I was Best Man at a good mate's wedding in 2006.
-It was the second marriage for both and he wasn't just taking on a life partner but also her eight-year-old-daughter.
-His 'speech' was picking up his guitar and singing a song to his step-daughter called 'The Package Deal' - about how doubly lucky he was to find two girls to fall in love with.
+I was Best Man at a good mate’s wedding.
+It was the second marriage for both and he wasn’t just taking on a life partner but also her eight-year-old-daughter.
+His ‘speech’ was picking up his guitar and singing a song to his step-daughter called ‘The Package Deal’ – about how doubly lucky he was to find and fall in love with two girls.
+Talk about stepdad to ‘Dad’ in the blink of a chorus!